solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 models, it is a best practice to remove this information and place it into Azure Key Vault.
 Here we will utilize the features of Azure to use Managed Identities to connect to the database.

+## Setup

+### Required Resources

+You will need several resource to perform this lab.
+These include:

+-   Azure App Service Plan (Linux)
+-   Azure App Service (Linux)
+-   Azure Database for PostgreSQL Flexible Server

+You can create these resources using the PostgreSQL Flexible Server Developer Guide Setup documentation:

+-   [Deployment Instructions]

+Clone of the PostgreSQL Developer Guide Repo to `c:\labfiles`:

+-   [TODO]

+### Software pre-requisites

+All of this is done already in the lab setup scripts for the Lab virtual machine, but is provided here for reference.

+-   Install [Visual Studio Code][Microsoft download page.]
+-   Install the [`Azure Functions`] extention
+-   Install the [`Python`] extension
+-   Install [Python 3.11.x][43]
+-   Install the [Azure Functions core tools MSI]
+-   Install [pgAdmin][pgAdmin Downloads]

 ## Exercise 1: Enable PostgreSQL Microsoft Entra Authentication